isomerpages/nlb-learning/_communities/Join a LearnX Community/Wellness Communities.md

     <img alt="Communities: Travel and Culture Explorers" src="/images/learning-communities/wellness/Communities%20Travelers%20and%20Culture%20Explorers-01.png">
     <div class="margin--top--lg">
       <h5 class="margin--top--sm margin--bottom--sm"><b>Communities: Caravanserai</b></h5>
-      <p class="margin--top--sm margin--bottom--sm"> Now Boarding: Wanderlusters, adventurers and culture enthusiasts. <br>
+      <p class="margin--top--sm margin--bottom--sm"> Now Boarding: Wanderlusters, adventurers and culture enthusiasts. <br><br>
-library@orchard Communities is an alternative learning environment in which you can pick up a plethora of skills by sharing and experimenting with others.
-This monthly series is built on the belief that teaching and learning can happen without a teacher. <br><br>
+Learn to connect with people around the world.
+Develop a deeper understanding of regions far and near.
+Explore places beyond those regular tourist hangouts.
+Our community shows you how to develop cultural agility through interactions with diverse range of people all over the planet.
+We also invite you to share your experiences of places and people from your travels. <br><br>
-For Teens and Adults, conducted monthly in English at library@orchard and online. </p>
+For Teens and Adults, conducted in English and running in hybrid formats.
+Participants can join in person at library@orchard and online. </p>
       <p class="margin--top--sm margin--bottom--sm"><a target="_blank" href="https://go.gov.sg/lcsessions"> Click here for upcoming sessions</a></p>
     </div>
   </div>